-Whether moving to Tokyo for a short-term job opportunity or drawn by Japanese culture, language and cuisine, expats living in this massive metropolis are bound to encounter ups as well as downs.
+Whether moving to Tokyo for a short-term job opportunity or being drawn in by Japanese culture, language and cuisine, expats living in this massive metropolis are bound to encounter ups as well as downs.

-Below is a list of pros and cons of relocating to Tokyo.
+Below is a list of the pros and cons of relocating to Tokyo.